benjaminchait/at-work/how-to-benjamin.md

 **Prioritize what matters.** I believe you need to take care of yourself first, your family next, and then you can take care of everything else (which includes work).
 When thinking about work, I prefer clarity and focus: _What problem are we solving?_ and understanding why we decided upon a given bet.

 **Think in systems.** Not everything needs to scale, nor be long-lasting.
-I like breaking things down to undersatnd how each bit fits and works together; and what tradeoffs we’re making, by designing something in a particular manner.
+I like breaking things down to understand how each bit fits and works together; and what tradeoffs we’re making, by designing something in a particular manner.
 I probably bias toward being verbose and possibly exposing too much functionality/‘work’ on clients or customers.
+But if we talk about the _system_ and how this product piece fits within the whole, I hope we come up with the right-sized solution for where we are _today_.

 **Ask lots of questions.** I love asking questions!
 Even if I suspect I know why something is a certain way, I find that asking questions can elicit different context.
 Often times, I learn something new—and that helps change my own perspective!
 I’d rather you over-communicate and ask more questions, so we can do our best to understand one-another’s positions.